(Personal Capital is now Empower)

 The seven-year average annualized return for the growth portfolio is 8.5%, compared to the comparative benchmark of 7.8%.

 What we have is an 8.6% average annual return for Betterment from January 2012 to July 2018.
-For Personal Capital, the average annual rate of return for exactly seven years is 8.5%.
+For Empower, the average annual rate of return for exactly seven years is 8.5%.

 Due to the timing and portfolio allocation differences, this doesn’t represent an exact comparison.
 But it’s as close as we can get, and as you can see the difference between the two is only 1/10 of 1%.
 That may further be explained by the fact that Betterment’s results don’t include the fourth quarter of 2018, which was generally unkind to the stock market.

-It’s entirely possible then that the performance of Personal Capital might have matched or even exceeded Betterment, had Betterment’s results extended through the very end of 2018.
+It’s entirely possible then that the performance of Empower might have matched or even exceeded Betterment, had Betterment’s results extended through the very end of 2018.

 - $0 to get started